hfeisal/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of power divided by divide a script that displays the result of breath to the power of love there are ten types of people in the world those that understand binary and those that do not a script that prints all possible combinations of two letters except oo
+a script that prints the result of power divided by divide a script that displays the result of breath to the power of love there are ten types of people in the world those that understand binary and those that do not a script that prints all possible combinations of two letters except oo a script that prints a number with two decimal places followed by a line